18F/handbook/_pages/how-we-work/glossary.md

 * **UX** - User experience.
 Basically, this means building things with a focus on who the user is and what they want to do, rather than just what it should look like.

 * **VPN** - Virtual Private Network is a way to pretend that you're on the GSA network when you're not in a GSA building, which also makes your Internet connection more secure.
 It's required for access to some GSA sites.
-See [Accessing GSA remotely](../../private/qa/access-gsa-remote/).
+See [VMware Horizon](https://handbook.18f.gov/vmware-horizon/) or [AnyConnect](https://handbook.18f.gov/anyconnect/).

 ## More